rasterradio/Kumite/README.md

 ### Followup Attacks

 *Kumite* does not have a conventional combo system.
 Rather, successful normal attacks can follow up with one other normal attack, in any of the three Stances.
 During the followup the defending player can evade or switch stances to block the second attack, even if they were hit by the first move.
 If both attacks hit the enemy, it will produce a Knockdown.
-There is a brief window of a few frames for which a second attack will count as a followup, that allows players to delay their strike.
+There is a brief window of a few frames for which a second attack will count as a followup, which allows players to delay their strike.

 ### Power Attacks